Pi4J/pi4j.github.io/content/getting-started/electricalEngeneering.md

 {{< figure link="/assets/getting-started/electricalEngineering/voltageDividerCircuit.png" caption="Voltage Divider electrical drawing" caption-position="center" caption-effect="fade" >}}
 {{< /gallery >}}
 {{< load-photoswipe >}}

+### 3.3V <--> 5V level shifter
+To protect the Pi from 5V devices, a level shift/conversion can be done with the "Adafruit TXB0104 Bi-Directional Level Shifter" component.
+The bi-directional level shifter works for an I2C bus, for a TTL serial connection, for a slow <2MHz SPI connection and any other digital interface both uni- and bidirectional.

+{{< gallery >}}
+{{< figure link="/assets/getting-started/electricalEngineering/TXB0104logicLevelConverter.jpeg" caption="Logic Level Converter" caption-position="center" caption-effect="fade" >}}
+{{< /gallery >}}
+{{< load-photoswipe >}}

 ## Additional power supply
 If one or more large loads are required for the project, it may be necessary to use an additional power supply.
 A solution for this is the Mini Power Supply Module